 I have taught undergraduate and graduate courses on a diverse number of Canadian politics areas including federalism, political parties, intergovernmental relations, and public policy here and at other universities.
 For several years, I taught the first year introductory course, POLS 110.
 I regularly teach a fourth year course on electoral systems and seminar on political communications.
 Clicking on the teaching link will take you to the courses and their outlines.
 Clicking on the course evaluation link above will tell you about some of my strengths and weaknesses (gulp!) as a teacher.
 In 2013 I was awarded the Frank Knox Award for Excellence in Teaching and in 2010 the W. J. Barnes Teaching Excellence Award.

 I am a member of the Advertising Review Board for the Auditor General of Ontario, a board that enforces legislation regulating government advertising in Ontario.
-I am also currently part of an expert panel for Elections Nova Scotia with respect to government communications.
+In 2016 I was part of an expert panel for Elections Nova Scotia with respect to government communications which produced a report called A Question of Fairness: Regulating Government Communications and Government Advertising in Nova Scotia.
 In the past, I have provided advice to the Auditor General of Canada on government advertising and sponsorship (which led to the Gomery Commission), and provided advice to the U.K. and New Zealand governments on citizens’ assemblies.

 As of 2017, I am Chair of the Queen’s University Arts and Science Faculty Board and Associate Head, Department of Political Studies at Queen’s